ysar/lazyivy/README.md

 in a `for` loop and implement you own logic for modifying the step-size or customizing the stop condition.

+**API is still under development and future changes may not be backwards compatible.**

 ## Usage:

 After adding lazyivy to `Cargo.toml`, create an initial value problem using